felipecaiado/dotfiles/ESLint.md

 - 3 - Change existing code to become your pre-commit hook, or copy the code found in the [link](https://gist.github.com/rashtay/328da46a99a9d7c746636df1cf769675
 ).
 - 4 - Finally make sure your file is executable, if it isn't change the execute permission.

+### Initializing eslint in your repository
+- 1 - Type elint --int
+- 2 - When prompted answer in order: 2.1 Use a popular style guide, 2.2 Airbnb, 2.3 Yes, 2.4 JSON
+- 3 - You have just set up eslint in your repo